-Ceylon Cinnamon Ground
+Ground Ceylon Cinnamon

-Ceylon Cinnamon Ground or ‘True Cinnamon’ is the variety used in medicinal and culinary purposes.
+Ceylon Cinnamon Ground or ‘True Cinnamon’ is the variety used for medicinal and culinary purposes.
 It is a spice obtained from the inner bark of several tree species from the genus Cinnamomum.
 Ceylon Cinnamon is used in both sweet and savoury foods to impart a warm spice flavour.
-In the Middle East it is commonly paired with meats such as chicken and lamb.
+In the Middle East, it is commonly paired with meats such as chicken and lamb.
 The term ‘cinnamon’ also refers to its mid-brown colour.$3.45

 Combine all ingredients and pour immediately into silicon moulds or cupcake cases (mini or standard) and place in the fridge (30-45 mins) or freezer (for 15 minutes or so) to harden.